PLSysSec/cse127-website/docs/pa/pa2.md

 **Early Turn-In: Thursday, February 7, 2019 by 11:59:59 PM (10% bonus)**

 The goal of this assignment is to gain hands-on experience with the effects of buffer overflows and other memory-safety bugs.

-You will be provided a skeleton for implementing these exploits in C.
+- You will be provided a skeleton for implementing these exploits in C.
-You must not discuss your solution with other students until three days after the assignment deadline.
+- You must not discuss your solution with other students until three days after the assignment deadline.
-You may consult any online references you wish.
+- You may consult any online references you wish.
-If you use any code in your answer that you did not write yourself, you must document that fact.
+- If you use any code in your answer that you did not write yourself, you must document that fact.
 Failure to do so will be considered a violation of the academic integrity policy.

 ## Getting Started

 To complete this assignment you will be provided with a VirtualBox VM and a set of files including a turn-in script.

 ### VM Image

-In order to match the environment in which your submission will be graded, all work for this assignment must be done on the VirtualBox VM we have provided named cfbox.
+In order to match the environment in which your submission will be graded, all work for this assignment must be done on the VirtualBox VM we have provided, named `pa2box`.
+You can download the VM image [**here**](https://drive.google.com/a/eng.ucsd.edu/uc?id=11GnFuU7-RC8nlwm9oKAlaGHfVquVGKBz&export=download).

-Do not create a VM in the Virtualbox software and then load the image from the link below.
-Instead, double click on the file provided below to initialize a VM with the proper configuration.
-You can download the VM image [**here**](https://drive.google.com/file/d/1IGTFd60VijSqUw3r_pOSBBSj5-qt02-7/view?usp=sharing).
+Import the `pa2box.vbox` file into VirtualBox via the `Machine` &rarr; `Add` menu item. *Don't* create a new VirtualBox VM software or import the `pa2box-data.vmdk` file on its own: if you do this, you won't have the correct configuration.

 The VM is configured with two users: `student`, with password `hacktheplanet`; and `root`, with password `hackallthethings`.
-The VM is configured with SSH on port 2222.
-Please note that SSH is disabled for `root`, so you can only SSH in as the `student` user.
-You can still log in as `root` using `su` or by logging into the VM directly.
+Instead of using the command line through VirtualBox, we recommend that you SSH into your VM from another client.
+The VM image is configured to expose SSH on port 2222 of your system's loopback address (`127.0.0.1`).

-To SSH into the VM:
+To SSH into the VM (from your host system running VirtualBox, ***not*** from inside the VM):

 ```
 ssh -p 2222 student@127.0.0.1